gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 1. **Launch Process**: Start the target script or process using the provided command, ensuring it is launched in debug mode
 2. **Set Breakpoint**: Set a single breakpoint at the specified file and line number
-3. **Await Break**: Run the process and wait for execution to pause at the breakpoint
+3. **Run and Monitor**: Resume execution and listen for every pause triggered by the configured breakpoint
-4. **Evaluate Expression**: Once paused, evaluate the provided expression in the current execution context (scope) of the breakpoint
+4. **Evaluate Expression**: On each pause, evaluate the provided expression within the current execution context and store the typed result
-5. **Terminate Process**: After the expression has been successfully evaluated, immediately terminate the debugged process
+5. **Resume Execution**: Resume the target process after each evaluation and continue monitoring until the process exits or the timeout elapses
-6. **Return Result**: Send the result of the expression evaluation back to the client via stdout
+6. **Return Results**: Send the collected list of evaluation results back to the client via stdout once execution has completed

 ## API Specification